amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 #### 29) Don't repeat yourself (DRY)
 * Once you have common code repeated three times, extract it out into a common method (Rule of Three)
   * if the common code is only repeated twice but it is a ton of lines of code, go ahead and extract
-#### 30) Know when to refactor previously existing code
-* Martin Fowler: "You don't decide to refactor, you refactor because you want to do something else, and refactoring helps you do that other thing."
-I will provide some examples below:
-  * You have to do a task that depends on other code in your project that you are having a hard-time understanding.
-You can refactor the code that you depend on until you understand it well enough.
-You can then start doing your coding task.
-You will upload both the refactoring code and your code that you eventually planned to do for review.
-Whether or not you want them separate reviews depends on the length of the refactor
-  * You have to do a task that depends on other code in your project and you believe that a simple refactor to other code would make your task easier (perhaps less lines of code or less complexity).
-You may refactor the code that you depend on in order to make your task easier and upload both for review (either in the same review or separate)
-#### 31) Unit test all newly written code no matter what.
-When doing refactoring or modification of any existing non-tested code: add tests first, refactor, fix tests if needed.
-You shouldn't add unit tests to legacy code unless you are changing it.
-#### 32) Favor unchecked exceptions over checked exceptions.
-Don't use status objects for success/failure unless the caller is from a different programming language that is not capable of handling an exception
-#### 33) Class names should be nouns, method names should be verbs